Which Statements Regarding Acne Are Correct

 Which Statements Regarding Acne Are Correct?

 Acne is one of the most common skin conditions worldwide, affecting up to 85 % of teenagers and persisting into adulthood for many.
-Because it appears on the face, chest, back, and sometimes even the scalp, the condition can have a profound impact on self‑esteem and social confidence.
-On top of that, yet the flood of myths, outdated advice, and contradictory tips found online makes it hard to separate fact from fiction.
+Still, because it appears on the face, chest, back, and sometimes even the scalp, the condition can have a profound impact on self‑esteem and social confidence.
+Yet the flood of myths, outdated advice, and contradictory tips found online makes it hard to separate fact from fiction.
 This article examines the most frequently asked statements about acne, clarifies which are scientifically supported, and provides practical guidance for anyone seeking clearer skin.

 1. Introduction – Why Understanding Acne Truths Matters